rohityadavcloud/rohityadavcloud.github.io/_posts/2024-04-18-cloudstack-kvm.markdown

     sed -i -e 's/^RPCRQUOTADOPTS=$/RPCRQUOTADOPTS="-p 875"/g' /etc/default/quota
     service nfs-kernel-server restart

-NOTE: The following is no longer necessary for CloudStack 4.16 and above as CloudStack management server does this automatically.
+Optional: The following is no longer necessary for CloudStack 4.16 and above as CloudStack management server does this automatically.
 This is provided just for reference.
 For older versions, the `cloud-install-sys-tmplt` script can be used to seed the systemvmtemplate.
 For example, here's the command to use for version